IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Tools/Qualys/Endpoint Detection & Response/Basics.md

 - Correlate data into Events/INC, Threat Hunting.

 3. Response & Prevent::
-- Quarantine, Patch or any configuration changes
+- Quarantine, Patch or any configuration changes.